 • Ways used to measure customer satisfaction and experience

-• The social media platforms and instant messaging services used, or planned for use, as channels of entry for IT service desks
+• The social media platforms and instant messaging services used, or planned for use, as channels of entry

 • Artificial intelligence techniques used, or planned for use, by IT service desk